 Radiation treatment can cause side effects.
 These problems may result from the treatment itself or from radiation damage to healthy cells in the treatment area.

 The number and severity of side effects will depend on the type of radiation, dose, and body part under treatment.
-Talk to your doctor and/or nurse so they can help manage them.
+Talk to your doctor and/or nurse so they can help you manage them.

 Radiation can cause early and late side effects.
 Early side effects happen during or right after treatment.
-They are typically gone within a few weeks.
+They are typically gone within weeks.
 Common early side effects include fatigue and skin problems.
 Skin in the treatment area may become sensitive, red, irritated, or swollen.
 Other changes include dryness, itching, peeling, and blistering.

 - hair loss in the treatment area